Restoring sight, strengthening bonds in Panama during Panamax Alpha Phase II

 |0

-This work, Restoring sight, strengthening bonds in Panama during Panamax Alpha Phase II [Image 5 of 5], by SSgt Sadie Colbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Restoring sight, strengthening bonds in Panama during Panamax Alpha Phase II, by Capt.
+Katelin Robinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.